 Yet despite these discretionary powers, learning by small and medium sized project organisations remains particularly challenging for two main reasons.
 Firstly, while a number of studies highlight that small and medium sized businesses (arguably due to their flexibility and informality) are ideal platforms for learning (Sambrook, 2005), due to resource constraints, the learning nonetheless tends to be more formalized and not particularly supportive of more informal forms of learning.
 Secondly, due to the distinctly discontinuous (Grabher, 2004; Sydow et al., 2004; Prado and Sapsed, 2016; Stjerne and Svejenova, 2016), temporal (Bakker et al., 2013, 2016; van Marrewijk et al., 2016) and ephemeral (Tempest and Starkey, 2004; Ligthart et al., 2016), nature of projects, project environments may not be particularly conducive for either inter-project or intra-project learning or for associated knowledge transfer.
 In fact, the literature claims that constant changes of project team members (Swan et al., 2010) project team member heterogeneity (Chipulu et al., 2014; Ojiako et al., 2014a, 2015), and diversity in project goals (Swan et al., 2010; Ojiako et al., 2014a, 2015) create poor learning conditions in project environments.
-Drawing from Swan et al. (2010), this appears to be because learning and the accumulation of experience by individual project team members may not necessarily translate into learning across the entire project team.
+Drawing from Swan et al. (2010), this appears to be because learning and the accumulation of experience by individual project team members may not necessarily translate into learning across the entire project team – especially where there is technical and functional specialisation.
 This is a point reiterated in a number of studies including that undertaken by Williams (2008) who opined that because of the inherent complexity of projects, learning in project environments involved much more than “…simply writing down lessons” (p.
 253).
 As evidenced in our case study, a number of the small and medium sized project organisations involved in the EEDSM programme fell into this trap by conceptualizing learning as focused on reviews of individual learning experiences.
 Hence the solution we suggest for improving such practice entails recognising that individual learning experiences by the managers concerned are best recorded in ways that explicitly recognise the layers of project value, organisation value, and project society value, which they can contribute towards.
+Furthermore the above discussion underscores the need for ESCo learning practice to focus on informal tacit-to-tacit knowledge transfer, within relatively narrow specialised contexts, with this broadening out to encompass tacit-to-explicit knowledge transfer, documented where possible and as appropriate for dissemination on various stakeholder, organisation and regional project society levels where specialised communities of practice exist.

 6.4 Performance and learning

-As we have indicated, understandings of performance are arguably the best reference points for establishing why managers find learning practices meaningful; that is, they provide essential contexts of meaning.
+As we have indicated, understandings of performance are arguably the best reference points for establishing why managers find learning practices meaningful; that is, they provide essential contexts of meaning where knowledge, as opposed to information, is at issue.
 From Winters and Latham (1996) we can infer that learning is likely to enhance performance of complex, non-routine and novel projects in particular.
 Learning is also likely to significantly enhance the performance of short-term as against long-term projects.
 Projects are inherently discontinuous, temporal and ephemeral mechanisms of delivery, which all possess the above characteristics to varying extents.
 This can make their delivery particularly challenging and complex.
 Related to that there may be complex and often protracted ways in which project teams progressively disband and their individual members move to other projects (Grabher, 2004; Schwab and Miner, 2008).
 Since the project team does not exist following disbandment, no learning loop is then possible (Schwab and Miner, 2008).
 Yet these may be key to small and medium sized businesses sustainability (Pešalj et al., 2018).